connectedbits/process_pilot/docs/definitions.md

 - [x] Inclusive Gateway

 An inclusive gateway breaks the process flow into one or more flows.
 It behaves like a parallel gateway execept the conditions are checked on each path and only those paths (or default) will be taken.

+- [x] Event Based Gateway

+An event-based gateway is similar to an exclusive gateway because both involve one path in the flow.
+In the case of an event-based gateway, however, you evaluate which event has occurred, not which condition has been met.
+Once the event occurs, all other waiting events are canceled.

+## Other Activities

+- [ ] CallActivity

+A CallActivity invokes a process that is defined external to the model enabling reuse.

+- [ ] SubProcess

+A SubProcess (Embedded, Event, or AdHoc) has parts that are modeled in a child-level process, a process with its own step flows and start and end states.

 ## Expressions